Last Updated on January 5, 2023

 And I certainly listen to music when my backpack is strapped on and I’m off adventuring on a distant trail.
-Sure, I also cherish silence when exploring great outdoors.
+Sure, I also cherish silence when exploring the great outdoors.
 I’ll hike for long periods without ever taking my headphones out of my bag.

-But, as nice as it’d be to call myself a hiking purist, I’d rather have the freedom to turn to music when the moment strikes and fire up the perfect song as I soak up the world around me.
+But, as nice as it’d be to call myself a hiking purist, I’d rather have the freedom to turn to music when the moment strikes and fire up the perfect song as I soak in the world around me.